zkmkarlsruhe/ofxTensorFlow2/example_basics_efficientnet/README.md

 # EfficientNet example

-This is an example for openFrameworks which demonstrates how to load and evaluate a _pretrained_ graph using TensorFlow2.
+This example demonstrates how to load and evaluate a _pretrained_ graph.

 ### TensorFlow2
 Load an EfficientNet model which is pretrained on the ImageNet dataset consisting of 1000 classes to solve the image classification task.

 ***Note***: EfficientNet is an upscalable architecture.
 TensorFlow has 8 different version.
-Try different models by changing the last number (i.e. EfficientNetB7) and observe the increase in numbers of parameters, computation time and accuracy.
+Try different models by changing the last number (i.e. EfficientNetB7) and observe the increase in parameters, computation time and accuracy.

 ```python
 model = tf.keras.applications.EfficientNetB0()